Global search

 Primary navigation

-You can register for the MLC MySuper class action if:
+You are a group member in the MLC MySuper class action if:

 • your superannuation was invested in the MLC MasterKey Business Super or the MLC MasterKey Personal Super product (MasterKey) and you held an accrued default amount in MasterKey that was transferred by NULIS to a MySuper product in the MLC Super Fund on or about 3 December 2016 or 25 March 2017; or